temporalio/documentation/docs/concepts/what-is-a-run-id.md

 :::caution

-Run Id is unsafe to be used in a Workflow Execution for any logical choices, as a reset operation might lead to non-determinism issues.
+Run Id is unsafe to be used in a Workflow Execution for any logical choices because a reset operation can lead to non-determinism.

 :::